BBGInnovate/LSAP/readme.md

 * autoplay: boolean to indicate if the player should start playing automatically.  *Default: true*
 * showSiteUrl: boolean to indicate if the site url should be shown along with the station name.  *Default: false*
 * showPosters: boolean to indicate if artwork should be shown.  *Default: true*
+* location: list of geographic location information*
+* -city: Station city*
+* -country: Station country*
+* -local: user defined location string*
+* social: list of links to station social media profiles*
+* -facebookUrl: Facebook profile*
+* -twitterHandle: Twitter username*
+* -googlePlusUrl: Google Plus profile*
+* -websiteUrl: website*
-* social:  a listing of options for social media sharing
+* share:  a listing of options for social media sharing
 * -shareLink: an override link to be shared.  *Default: The page that loaded the player (or the iframe)*
 * -facebook: Facebook options
 * ---enabled: boolean to indicate if Facebook sharing is enabled.  *Default: true*